pulibrary/bibdata/docs/indexing.md

 ## Creating a Full Index

+### Check solr cloud health

+Before you begin indexing, make sure that the solr cloud is all working as expected:

+1. Open the solr console
+2. Open the Cloud sub-menu
+3. Open the graph view
+4. On the graph, make sure that every replica is green (active).
+5. If there are any replicas that are not in an active state, fix the underlying solr infrastructure issue before indexing.

 ### Clear the rebuild collection

 ssh to an orangelight webserver and verify that the index in use is `catalog-alma-production` by checking `cat /home/deploy/app_configs/orangelight | grep SOLR`